FreddieRidell/combat-logic/README.md

   - Add Status (with optional duration)
   - Alter Stat (with optional duration)

+This is a good idea, but it leads to problems of where `acuracy` should go, does there need to be some concept of missing completly? could armour class just reduce damage? do we need acuracy at all?

 ## Level / Value

 Instead of trying to assign a level to spells/items/creatures/characters, I could instead try to automatically rank them.
 If we can build a gambit system that's good enough to let characters play skillfully against each other we can just simulate many skirmishes of randomly generated parties using some sort of point buy system.